 Leashes come in an assortment of materials: nylon web, cotton, leather, and metal chain links.

 You shouldn’t spoil a puppy or dog with too many toys or chew items at once.
-Many trainers recommend that you keep about twenty items on hand but only offer the dog a few of these at any one given time.
+Many trainers recommend that you keep good arsenal items on hand but only offer the dog one of these at any one given time.
 You can rotate the chews and toys to create the element of surprise.
 Dogs are very much like children.
-If they haven’t seen a toy or chew for a few days, its reappearance is treated like a special event.
+If they haven’t seen a toy or chew for a few days, its reappearance is treated as a special event.
 If you have many items for your puppy, keep roughly half of them out and the rest hidden in a cupboard.
 Every day, replace four items that have been out with four items that were hidden.
 Make sure you do not have a house full of toys, puppies tend to prefer to play with toys than to create a bond with you and this is the important element in mind, the puppy has to realize that the game time, the fun time and the play toy comes from you, not from lots of toys appearing in the floor.
 It is of utmost importance he understands that playtime comes from you, this is the way he creates bonding with you!!
 Also, always be sure to use treats only after your puppy has obeyed a command, it's just a reward, not a gift, puppies need to learn that treats are earned, not given for free!

 The toys and chews you select should all be puppy-safe.
 Puppies and adults have strong bites and can break a rawhide bone into chunks or tear a weaker rubber toy too easily.
 Unfortunately, the smaller chunks or torn pieces can become choking hazards.
 When selecting these items, look for things like knotted rope toys, sturdy tug toys, tough rubber shapes that can be stuffed with dog biscuits, and extra-large tennis balls that are too big for a shepherd to swallow.